SebastianHopgood/bank-customer-churn-analysis/README.md

 ### **3. Checking Null and Outlier Data**
 * There was no NULL values within the datset
-* There is no outlier data, areas of intrest were: creditscore, age, balance, numofproducts, estimatedsalary, and all boolean coloumns that were previously and INT64
+* There is no outlier data, areas of intrest were: creditscore, age, balance, numofproducts, estimatedsalary, and all boolean columns that were previously and INT64

 ### **4. Data Standardization**
 * Standardized column names to lowercase with snake_case formatting for consistency